JonathanHalpern/natalie-woodward/src/pages/blog/hooks.md

 ---
-templateKey: blog-post
+templateKey: blog
-title: Best-Challenge
+title: Hooks
-path: /best-challenge
+path: /blog/hooks
 description: Make a challenge that is better than all the other challenges and complete it
 author: Danny Schwarz
 emotion: Confused